Apply now and save $75! App fee waived for ALL Spring II applicants!

 What Is a Trauma-Sensitive School?

 While all schools should aim to provide a safe and welcoming environment for every student, a trauma-sensitive school is focused on addressing the impact of trauma on students.
-Because these schools use an inquiry-based method to learn about and respond to student needs, students come to class with the confidence that they will be supported.
+These schools use an inquiry-based method to learn about and respond to student needs, and students come to class with the confidence that they will be supported.
 In addition, teachers grow in their abilities to care for a myriad of adverse circumstances faced by the next generation.

 A trauma-sensitive school not only seeks to address issues in the classroom, it also works holistically to involve the entire learning community in the child’s care.
 This approach models how a child can participate in a healthy way in a larger group, while keeping teachers, administrators and support staff apprised of any trauma-related behavior issues.
 Teamwork and collaboration are the hallmarks of a truly effective school experience.

-Note that “trauma-sensitive” is not the same as “trauma-informed.”
+Note that “trauma-sensitive” is not the same as “trauma-informed”.
 The latter is a term used by behavioral health professionals to describe the delivery of services across the community.
 Since teachers do not fill the same role as behavioral health providers, the expectation should not be the same.
 There is a different language to describe what teachers do in offering a welcoming environment to all children, with the expectation that if trauma does become apparent, they can refer it to the proper teams.
 The main goal of trauma-sensitive educators is to provide a safe space for every student.

-How to Create a Trauma-Sensitive School
+How to Create a Trauma-sensitive School

-Your Role in the Trauma-Sensitive Learning Space
+Your Role in the Trauma-sensitive Learning Space

 Learn more about Eastern Washington University’s Master of Education – Early Childhood Education online program.